bitmovin/bitmovin-player-ui/README.md

 ## Customizing the UI

-There are basically two approaches to customize the UI.
-The simple approach is to go with the built-in UI of the player and adjust the styling to your liking with CSS. the advanced approach is to replace the built-in UI with a your own build from this repository.
+There are basically three approaches to customize the UI:

+1. Go with the built-in UI of the player and adjust the styling to your liking with CSS
+2. Keep the player managing the UI internally but tell it to load alternative UI CSS/JS files, e.g. your own build from this repository
+3. Deactivate the built-in UI and manage your own UI instance externally, e.g. your own build from this repository

 ### Styling the built-in UI